 Last clear chance, which often comes up in rear-end crash claims, is a good example.
 The evidence must clearly show that the decedent could not have reasonably avoided the collision.
 Otherwise, compensation might be unavailable.

 Wrongful death survivors are entitled to substantial compensation.
-For a free consultation with an experienced wrongful death attorney in Lancaster, contact the Elrod Pope Law Firm, P.A.
+For a free consultation with an experienced wrongful death attorney in Lancaster, contact the Elrod Pope Accident & Injury Attorneys, P.A.
 We do not charge upfront legal fees in these matters.